sdxic/netapp_bluexp_classification/README.md

     * Be sure to use the same email address you just used to create the NSS account
         * Email - sdx_bluexp#@cdwsdx.com (Note: Replace # with number provided to you by Tanissa)
         * Password - Lab Password found under My Labs
-        * Full Name - Lab<your intitials> SDX example: LabTF SDX
+        * Full Name - Lab"your intitials" SDX
+            * example: LabTF SDX
         * Company - SDX Labs
         * Country - United States
     * Click Next